Penis transplantation: 2017 procedure in South Africa

 A surgical team from Stellenbosch University and the Tygerberg Academic Hospital performed a second penis transplant on 21 April 2017.

 In a nine and a half hour procedure, André van der Merwe and his team successfully transplanted a penis onto a 40-year-old male who had lost his penis 17 years prior, in a botched traditional circumcision.
 The patient is set to receive medical skin darkening tattoos in order to correct skin tone differences, as the donor was white and the recipient black.

 Stellenbosch University is the only medical center in the world to have successfully completed two penile transplants.

 Johns Hopkins program

 In December 2015, The New York Times reported that surgeons from Johns Hopkins School of Medicine in Baltimore would soon be performing experimental penis transplantation surgeries on injured veterans, and were optimistic that such surgeries could result in sexual and reproductive function.

 In April 2018, The New York Times reported that surgeons from Johns Hopkins, led by Richard Redett, MD, had performed the first penis transplant performed on a combat survivor and the third successful penis transplant so far.
 This transplant also included the scrotum, but not the testicles, for ethical reasons.
 The patient's identity was not disclosed.

 Serbia

-Miroslav Djordjevic is working on a research project that is exploring the feasibility of penile transplantation from a male to a female body to help transmen.
+Miroslav Djordjevic is working on a research project that is exploring the feasibility of penile transplantation for the purpose of gender-affirming surgery.